stakita/video_compositor/README.md

 Tool to generate a video file based on a supplied background image with progress line based on total time.
 Intended to provide positional progress indication across a background image (like a waveform plot).

+## video_geometry.py
+Tool to get the geometry parameters of a video file.
+Probably redundant.